GNOME/libadwaita/doc/migrating-between-development-versions.md

 #### Adjusting Split Buttons

-If you had split buttons implemented via a `GtkBox` with the [`.linked`](style-classes.html#linked-controls) style class and two buttons packed inside, use [class@SplitButton] as follows:
+If you had split buttons implemented via a [class@Gtk.Box] with the [`.linked`](style-classes.html#linked-controls) style class and two buttons packed inside, use [class@SplitButton] as follows: